Lylio/camel-app/README.md

 <br/>

 #### Acknowledgements
-Based on the article [Getting Started with Apache Camel and Spring Boot](https://reflectoring.io/spring-camel/).
+Based on the articles at [Masterspringboot (Camel)](http://www.masterspringboot.com/category/camel/).